Back to blog

 Production hardening makes the MVP safer to operate.
 This phase adds evaluation coverage, regression checks, prompt and retrieval versioning, cost controls, security review, audit logs, monitoring, support diagnostics, fallback paths, and release procedures.
 For workflows where AI takes actions through APIs or internal tools, use enterprise AI agent governance controls before expanding beyond a supervised pilot.

 Hardening is where many GenAI timelines expand.
 A demo can look impressive with one user and a curated document set.
-Production requires permission-aware retrieval, stale-data handling, error recovery, PII controls, rate limits, model fallback, traceability, and operational ownership.
+Production requires permission-aware retrieval, stale-data handling, error recovery, PII controls, rate limits, model fallback, traceability, red-team or misuse-case review, and operational ownership.
 For serious RAG, copilot, and model-integration work, NextPage treats this as part of LLM development, not an optional cleanup step.

 Hardening AreaWhat To VerifyWhy It Affects Timeline